apache/ozone/hadoop-hdds/docs/content/design/ozone-volume-management.md

  * Let bucket mount operation create a link bucket.
 Links are like regular buckets, stored in DB the same way, but with two new, optional pieces of information: source volume and bucket.
  * Existing bucket operations (info, delete, ACL) work on the link object in the same way as they do on regular buckets.
 No new link-specific RPC is required.
  * Links are followed for key operations (list, get, put, etc.).
+Read permission on the link is required for this.
-Checks for existence of the source bucket, as well as ACL, are performed at this time (similar to symlinks).
+ * Checks for existence of the source bucket, as well as ACL, are performed only when following the link (similar to symlinks).
+Source bucket is not checked when operating on the link bucket itself (eg. deleting it).
 This avoids the need for reverse checks for each bucket delete or ACL change.
- * The same permission is required on both the link and the source bucket to be able to perform the operation via the link.
-This allows finer-grained access control.
  * Bucket links are generic, not restricted to the `s3v` volume.

 ## Alternative approaches and reasons to reject